GraceAn0111/micro-arcade/README.md

 From the basic use of the Arduino microcontroller, there are many extensions for this project.
 Here is a short list meant to inspire your team.
 The list of possible extensions to this project is limited only by your imagination:

-* Adding sound to your games and an LCD display for a scoreboard would be nice and is something you should look into, but this would not be a complete extension considering how simple it is.
+* Adding sound to your games but this would not be a complete extension considering how simple it is.
 You would have to couple it with a few more ideas.
 * Program an additional game of your own creation.
 * Change the rules of the current game so that it has a more difficult implementation.